UMM-CSci-3601/intro-to-git/README.md

 ### Opening our project in VS Code

-Now we'll want to open VS Code and see how we can use it to edit and run our code.
+Now we'll want to open VS Code (search for "Visual Studio Code" in the application launcher) and see how we can use it to edit and run our code.
-Launch VS Code, and then choose `File -> Open…`.
+Launch VS Code, and then choose `File -> Open Folder…`.
 Navigate to your clone of the repo and choose `Open`.

 We've included a file in the project which specifies some VS Code extensions that you should go ahead and install.
 VS Code will see that file automatically and give